latusikl/TrackIt/README.md

 <summary>
 Prerequisites
 </summary>
 The simplest way to run whole application is to use provided `docker-compose` file.
 For this purpose it is required that You have *Docker* and *docker-compose* installed.
-See how to instal required software [here](https://docs.docker.com/compose/install/).
+See how to instal required software here: https://docs.docker.com/compose/install/.
 </details>
 </br>
 <details>